Hussite Wars: Fourth anti-Hussite crusade

-Glorious rides (Chevauchée)
+Glorious rides

 During the Hussite Wars, the Hussites launched raids against many bordering countries.
 The Hussites called them Spanilé jízdy ("glorious rides").
 Especially under the leadership of Prokop the Great, Hussites invaded Silesia, Saxony, Hungary, Lusatia, and Meissen.
 These raids were against countries that had supplied the Germans with men during the anti-Hussite crusades, to deter further participation.
 However, the raids did not have the desired effect; these countries kept supplying soldiers for the crusades against the Hussites.

 During a war between Poland and the Teutonic Order, some Hussite troops helped the Poles.
 In 1433, a Hussite army of 7,000 men marched through Neumark into Prussia and captured Dirschau on the Vistula River.
 They eventually reached the mouth of the Vistula where it enters the Baltic Sea near Danzig.
 There, they performed a great victory celebration to show that nothing but the ocean could stop the Hussites.
 The Prussian historian Heinrich von Treitschke later wrote that they had "greeted the sea with a wild Czech song about God's warriors, and filled their water bottles with brine in token that the Baltic once more obeyed the Slavs."

 Peace talks

 The almost uninterrupted series of victories of the Hussites now rendered vain all hope of subduing them by force of arms.
 Moreover, the conspicuously democratic character of the Hussite movement caused the German princes, who were afraid that such ideas might spread to their own countries, to desire peace.
 Many Hussites, particularly the Utraquist clergy, were also in favour of peace.
 Negotiations for this purpose were to take place at the ecumenical Council of Basel which had been summoned to meet on 3 March 1431.
-The Roman See reluctantly consented to the presence of heretics at this council, but indignantly rejected the suggestion of the Hussites that members of the Eastern Orthodox Church, and representatives of all Christian creeds, should also be present.
+The Roman See reluctantly consented to the presence of heretics at this council but indignantly rejected the suggestion of the Hussites that members of the Eastern Orthodox Church, and representatives of all Christian creeds, should also be present.
 Before definitely giving its consent to peace negotiations, the Roman Church determined on making a last effort to reduce the Hussites to subjection; this resulted in the fifth Crusade against the Hussites.